 Join StudentCrowd, Like us on Facebook

-The University of West London (UWL) is The Career University; 96% of our graduates are in employment or education within six months of graduating.
+The University of West London (UWL) is The Career University; 97% of graduates are in employment or education within six months of graduating.

 A leading modern university in London, UWL provides a high quality experience connected to the world of work, underpinned by a guaranteed work placement.
 UWL offers students excellent work placements, and has links with major organisations such as Apple, Hewlett Packard, Hilton Hotels, Oracle and Microsoft.